-As someone who lives in the mountains, where it snows a lot, I always love an active toy that can be used both indoors and outdoors.
+As someone who lives in the mountains, where it snows a lot, I always love an active toy that can is perfect indoors or as a great backyard toy.
 Otherwise winter can feel so long!
-This miniature kid’s trampoline is perfect for that as well as for those of us with backyards and budgets that are a bit too small for the real thing.
+This miniature kid’s trampoline is perfect backyard toy for that as well as for those of us with backyards and budgets that are a bit too small for the real thing.

 The handle is padded for comfort and can be adjusted to two different heights–22″ and 25″.
 It can even be removed completely.
 The trampoline itself stands 9″ off the ground and can hold up to 100 pounds.
 It has six legs for extra stability and galvanized springs for a better bounce.
 Plus the frame is rust-resistant.

 Your child will love the cute frog pattern on the padding around the edge.
 He may even pretend he’s a frog himself!
 As he does, he’ll gain greater coordination and balance, strengthen his leg muscles, and get some of his energy out!